32 million Indian children have never been to any school

 You can make a difference

-Every Strider makes a commitment to raise a minimum of $999 during the course of their training, sufficient to support 28 children for a school year.
-Over the past 11 years, Striders have collectively raised over $600,000 to provide 30,000 children access to education.
+Every Strider makes a commitment to raise a minimum of $750 during the course of their training, sufficient to support 21 children for a school year.
+Over the past 12 years, Striders have collectively raised over $600,000 to provide more than 30,000 children access to education.

 Striders are provided with a fundraising page that they can personalize and plenty of material to use in their campaigns.
 In addition, weekly fundraising office hours are conducted by the fundraising team of the Vibha Bay Area Chapter to support and answer any questions about the fundraising effort.
 This team is also available in person for support during the weekend training sessions.
 Finally, other Striders regularly share their experiences and best practices that have worked well for their campaigns.